 Open up Fire TV Settings

-You can review and edit your Fire TV settings by navigating to “Settings” on the top menu bar.
-It’s all the way to the right.
-From there you have access to different categories.
+You can review and edit your Fire TV settings by navigating to the gear wheel icon on the menu bar in the middle of the screen.
+The icon is located all the way to the right.
+In the menu down below you have access to different setting sections.

 Privacy Settings and Disable Data Monitoring

 Most people don’t know that Fire TV devices are collecting and sending data by default!
 Amazon keeps track of your app usage, device data and what content you are conusming.